rapyuta-robotics/depthai_ros/README.md

 # DepthAI ROS

 This package facilitates the integration of DepthAI and compatible hardware with ROS.
-List of compatible hardwares can be found [here](https://docs.luxonis.com/en/latest/)
+List of compatible hardwares can be found [here](https://docs.luxonis.com/en/latest/).
+This package is based on the Gen 1 API for DepthAI and provides an interface for ROS (not ROS2).

 This meta-package contains the following packages:
 * depthai_ros_driver